Fun and Easy Bullet Journal Doodles

 Moreover, for me, they are always a symbol of love, hope, and human strength, which we definitely need these days.

 So a floral doodling page is not just fun to doodle but also an extra pinch of happiness.
-Plus of course a great referencing point for future use.
+Plus, of course, a great referencing point for future use.

 If you don’t believe me – just check the doodle with me video below.